nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/guides/browser-support.md

 Sometimes broad configurations like `> 0.5%, not IE 11` can lead to surprising results, due to supporting browsers like Opera Mini or Android UC browser.

-To see what browsers your configuration is supporting, run `npx browserslist` in the application's directory to get an output of browsers and versions to support.
+To see what browsers your configuration is supporting, run `npx browserslist` in application directory to get an output of browsers and versions to support.

 ```bash
 $ npx browserslist